 In addition, a list of citations, awards and relevant professional experience should be included, as well as an abstract of the thesis.

-The details for application can be found at the Science website.
+The application form can be found at the Science website.

 Question: When are the winners announced?